Statement of the week: Thais cannot handle money

 It is not about whether the pupils learn something, but how many pupils leave school with a diploma.

-I was recently at a primary school.
-There were 11 year old children in the 5th grade, some of whom could not yet read or write.
-This is due to a poor learning system, nothing like old teachers who cannot teach the children.
-And they do not need any support at home. to be expected.
+Was recently at a primary school.
+There were 11-year-old children in the 5th grade, some could not read or write yet.
+It is due to a poor learning system, nothing like old teachers who cannot teach the children.
+And they do not need support at home either to be expected.
 Because when they come to their parents to have them read to them, they either don't have time or are not interested in what their child is learning.
-I don't think they know the Dutch system of saying the times tables together here.
-If you teach a child of 12 asks how much is 12 and 13, then you see them counting on their hands and it takes a very long time before they know the outcome.
-So the entire learning system is very behind.
+I don't think they know the system of the Netherlands to recite the tables together.
+12 asks how much is 12 and 13 , then you see them counting on their hands and it takes a very long time before they know the result.
+So the whole learning system is very behind.
 And no free tablet helps with that.
-In secondary schools even in At university, the students speak worse English than my Dutch grandsons from 4th grade primary education.
+In secondary schools even in the universityt, the students speak less English than my Dutch grandsons from the 4th grade of primary education.

 Even the tablets obtained for free are usually used for games instead of learning something.